 Introducing baby food is an exciting time for both parent and baby.
-The reactions on your child’s face as they discover new flavors and textures is priceless, and notes a milestone in their lives as they become one step closer to table food.
+The reactions on your child’s face as they discover new flavors and textures is priceless and notes a milestone in their lives as they become one step closer to table food.

 Making your own homemade baby food is very simple and offers a variety of benefits.
 By creating your own portion sizes you cut down on waste and unused food.
 Also, you have the ability to control every single ingredient that goes into your child’s mouth.
 No need for preservatives or artificial colors.
 You can create endless flavor combinations of fruits, veggies, meats, and grains that are both delicious and nutritious.
-If you think you’re ready to starting making your own homemade baby food, here are a few tips to help you get started.
+If you think you’re ready to start making your own homemade baby food, here are a few tips to help you get started.

 When To Introduce Solid Foods